AbdulAleem-git/Go/README.md

-This is Repository for learning the basic and advanced the golag.
+This is Repository for learning the basic and advanced the golang.